We meet at Bourne Hall for demos, lectures and appraisals on Wednesday evenings, from 7.30 pm to 9.30 pm.

 Once a month, on a Wednesday afternoon, we hold a workshop at Glyn Hall, from 2 pm to 4 pm (6pm if you are prepared to take responsibility for locking up).

 (behind Indian Restaurant)

 Exhibitions are typically held two or three times a year.
 There is a charge for hanging a picture in an exhibition and if you sell your masterpiece then commission will be taken by the group.

-The financial year begins 1st April and the membership fee is £56 for the year.
+Our membership year begins 1st April and the membership fee is currently £58 for the year.
 Each visit to any meeting costs £2.
 You can come as a visitor for a few sessions at the cost of £5 per session.

 Members are entitled to their own gallery page on this website.
 This costs £6 pa, payable on 1st April.
 If you’d like to sign up for a page, please contact the membership secretary.

 (New members who join at other times in the year pay a pro-rata membership fee based on remaining months, including the whole of the month in which they join.
 However, there is no reduction in the gallery page fee if you ask us to set up a gallery page mid-year.)

 |Website editors||Barbara Stevensemail@example.com|

 |Sam Atfield||Margret Eggleton||Pamela Joss||Amy Shackell|